 (2) In subsection (1) “premises” does not include any part of the premises used by the tenant in common with the owner or any other tenant of the owner.

-47. Right of tenant to affix and remove fixtures, etc.
+47. Right of tenant to affix and remove fixtures etc.

 (1) An agreement may provide that the tenant —